AlreadyBored/nodejs-assignments/assignments/remote-control/assignment.md

-# Assignment: Remote Control
+# Assignment: Websocket Remote Control

 ## Description

-Your task is to implement remote control backend using RobotJS library and websocket.
+Your task is to implement remote control backend using `RobotJS` library and websocket.

 The backend should be able to do the following: